sealvault/sealvault/README.md

 ### [Tools](./tools)

-Contains development server for integration testing in-page providers and other development tools written in Rust.
+Contains development server for integration testing in-page providers and other development tools written in Rust such as a fuzzer.

 ### [Website](./website)